Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Introduction

-The recent cosmological results from the Dark Energy Survey Year 1 (DES Y1) cluster abundance and lensing suggest the presence of significant systematic bias in mass calibration \citep[][Y1CL thereafter]{DESY1CL} associated with the optical cluster sample defined by the \redmapper algorithm \citep[][]{Rykoff14, Rykoff16}.
-For high-richness clusters ($\lambda > 30$), \citetalias{DESY1CL} indicate that without correcting for the optical selection bias, the lensing mass calibration is ${\sim}10\%$ higher than what one would expect from the DES Y1 3$\times$2 cosmology \citep{DESY1KP}.
-On the other hand, the low-richness clusters in \citetalias{DESY1CL} ($\lambda < 30$) have unexpectedly low lensing signals.
-In addition, \cite{To21b} combine the DES Y1 cluster data (abundance, lensing, and clustering) with galaxy lensing and clustering and show that the impact of selection bias on the cluster lensing signal is approximately 10\% and is scale-independent at $\gtrsim 8\ \hiMpc$.
+The recent cosmological results from the Dark Energy Survey Year 1 (DES Y1) cluster abundance and lensing \citep[][Y1CL thereafter]{DESY1CL} suggest the presence of significant systematic bias in mass calibration associated with the optical cluster sample defined by the \redmapper algorithm \citep[][]{Rykoff14, Rykoff16}.
+In particular, \citetalias{DESY1CL} include an analysis that fixes the cosmology to the DES Y1 3$\times$2pt results (derived from galaxy clustering, galaxy-galaxy lensing, and cosmic shear, see \citealt{DESY1KP}) to derive the mass--observable relation using number counts.
+The mass--observable relation derived this way indicates that, without correcting for the optical selection bias, the lensing mass calibration is biased high ${\sim}10\%$ for high-richness clusters ($\lambda > 30$).
+On the other hand, the low-richness clusters ($\lambda < 30$) have unexpectedly low lensing signals in \citetalias{DESY1CL}.
+In addition, \cite{To21b} combine the DES Y1 cluster data (abundance, lensing, and clustering) with galaxy lensing and clustering and show that the impact of selection bias on the cluster lensing signal is approximately 15\% and is scale-independent at $\gtrsim 8\ \hiMpc$.